-As a small business owner, you’ll likely find yourself in a situation sometime where you could use extra cash, no matter the age or stage of your company.
+As a small business owner, at some point, you’ll likely find yourself in a situation where you could use extra cash, no matter the age or stage of your company.
 Whether you need temporary help making ends meet or you’re looking to finance a large purchase, it’s helpful to understand how to apply for a business loan.

 How Do Small Business Loans Work?

 Once you qualify for a business loan or other financing option, you have instant access to funds.
 You pay for that access over time, usually via interest payments.
-Applying for a business loan is a decision you should make with careful consideration of which loan option and lender to pursue.
+Applying for a business loan is a decision you should make with careful consideration, figuring out which loan option and lender to pursue is best for you.

 What Do You Need to Get a Business Loan?

 Every business must apply for a business loan before lenders can determine whether it’s qualified to borrow money.
-Most traditional lenders want to see a strong business plan, clear financial records (including annual revenue, cash flow reports and tax returns), your business’s credit history, and information on both the business and its owners before deciding whether to issue a loan.
+Most traditional lenders want to see a strong business plan, clear financial records (including annual revenue, cash flow reports and tax returns) and your business’ credit history.
+They’ll also request information on the business and its owners before deciding whether to issue a loan.
 While alternative lenders often have more lenient eligibility requirements, their applications typically request similar information.

 Applying for a Business Loan in Five Steps